LowPolygons/CleanSweep/README.md

 - RESET: This will copy the default user settings into your active ones

-- DISPLAY: This will print your active user settings to the screen
+- DISPLAY: This is followed by one of two parameters - `["current", "defaults"]`, and displays to the screen the corresponding settings

-- DISPLAY-DEFAULTS: This will print the defaults to the screen.
-If you wish to change this, do it by editing the JSON directory in `.cleansweep`

 ### Scan